 - In the evening, would you rather be out at a show or a pub, or relaxing back at your hotel?

 Physical limitations can be obvious and not.
-For example, I’ve learned that I get pretty grouchy when I’m dehydrated.
+Some have trouble walking long distances.
+I’ve learned (the hard way) that I get pretty grouchy when I’m dehydrated.
 So, now I always carry water with me.

 Questions about your limitations (and ideas to address them):